Naereen/web-sphinx/top10.en.rst

 - **John von Neumann**, for many incredibly useful contributions in various domains and especially computer science, and for being one the most famous and inspirational `polymath <https://en.wikipedia.org/wiki/Polymath>`_ of our time ;
 - **Richard Feynman**, for his physics lecture and books, and being a famous professor recognized for the quality of his lectures ;
 - **Claude Shannon**, for a very inspiration career and amazing works on the foundations of information theory, which had huge influence in computer science, maths and signal processing, and also his passion about juggling ;
-- **Boris Vian**, the famous French poet and singer, was also a great engineer ;
+- **Boris Vian**, the famous French poet and singer, was also a great engineer even if he is not known for this ;
 - **John Forbes Nash**, for being an inspirational figure of a great mathematician and career in science, despite suffering all his life from a mental illness.
 Have you watched `« A Beautiful Mind » <https://www.imdb.com/title/tt0268978/?ref_=ttls_li_tt>`_, a movie about his life?
-- **Hedy Lamarr**, the perfect example of a great woman in science, not known enough despite a great career in Hollywood and cinema, and a major contribution in telecommunication and algorithms ;
+- **Hedy Lamarr**, the perfect example of what some newspapers or authors call "a great woman in science", not known enough despite a great career in Hollywood and cinema, and a major contribution in telecommunication and algorithms ;
 - **Richard Garfield** for the amazing game Magic of the Gathering (did you know he has a PhD in mathematics? he was the first PhD of maths that I knew of, when I was 11 and he was inspirational for many years!) ;

 My 10 favorite scientists before 1900